Born into a creative family.

 Retired Deputy Rector of Roehampton University Dr. Peter Weston

 The Donald Hess Gallery (SouthBank, London) has said that they "...had not seen anything that strong in the medium of figurative painting within the last couple of years".
 This gallery includes work of, amongst others, the celebrated late Francis Bacon.

 Vittorio has been singled out both for National television and the National Press coverage.
-ITV1 featured Vittorio and his portraits on an episode of 'Young, Gifted and Broke,' and Vittorio's recent exhibition in Knightsbridge received coverage on page 2 of The Independent.
+ITV1 featured Vittorio and his portraits on an episode of 'Young, Gifted and Broke,' and BBC2 'Cash in the Celebrity Attic' discussed Vittorio and his work.

 Subsequent to Vittorio's appearance on ITV1, Carlton television looked into a television series around Vittorio.
 Vittorio was to be seen to interview figures in the public eye whilst painting them.
 Having booked sitters such as Jarvis Cocker of Pulp fame, unfortunately Carlton digital collapsed taking with it the show.